 This is the best German Chocolate Pie recipe made from thick layers of gooey coconut pecan filling, rich homemade chocolate pudding, and chocolate whipped cream set in a flaky pie crust.

-If you love this recipe for nearly no-bake German chocolate pie, give my No-Bake Oreo Chocolate Mousse Pie a try, too!
+If you love this recipe, give my Chocolate Pie or No-Bake Oreo Chocolate Mousse Pie a try, too!

 Homemade German Chocolate Pie